-The set up guidelines is a little bit comprehensive and I would simply want you to read my earlier blog posts on how to set up a blog, check it here.
+The set up guidelines is a little bit comprehensive and I would simply want you to read my earlier blog posts on how to set up a blog ( a news blog tutorial, very similar in the technical set up), check it here.

 Or, let me briefly explain the step by step instructions on how to set up everything; the following are steps we need to take, follow me patiently as I explain each.

 - Uploading and installation of purchased WordPress themes